 Sleep Quality with MeRTSM

 Proper restorative sleep is critical for brain function.
 The sleep-wake cycle, or circadian rhythm, is a 24-hour internal clock that runs in the background of your brain and cycles between sleepiness and alertness at regular intervals.
-For the MeRT sleep disorders treatment to work, you need an adequate amount of sleep, optimizing the circadian rhythm requires exposure to morning light.
+For the MeRT sleep disorders treatment to work, you need an adequate amount of sleep and you need to optimize the circadian rhythm by exposing yourself to morning light.

 Why: During this time, a specific wavelength (450-500nm) of sunlight is emitted as the sun reflects off of the atmosphere.
 Receiving this light through the eyes starts a complex biological process, culminating roughly 12 hours later with the release of melatonin, which leads to drowsiness and sleep.

 What to do: Go to sleep around 9:00 pm to ensure you are asleep between the hours of 10:00 pm and 2:00 am.

 Why: Research has shown that the rest provided to the brain during this time frame proves to be one of the most important elements in allowing treatment to be effective and for continued optimal brain health.